rems-project/cn-tutorial/docs/getting-started/tutorials/lists.md

-To write specifications for C functions that manipulate lists, we need to define a CN "predicate" that describes specification-level list structures, as one would do in ML, Haskell, or Coq.
+To write specifications for C functions that manipulate lists, we need to define a CN "predicate" that describes specification-level list structures.
 We use the datatype `List` for CN-level lists.

+<span style="color:red"> BCP: Industrial developers will need a _lot_
+more help than that!  </span>

 Intuitively, the `SLList_At` predicate walks over a singly-linked pointer structure in the C heap and extracts an `RW` version of